Stay one step ahead and prepare your pet for Easter with our seasonal advice.

 Hot cross buns

 While many pet owners understand the danger chocolate can pose, hot cross buns are another springtime treat that can be potentially harmful to animals.
 Raisins, sultanas and currants are all toxic to pets, causing vomiting, diarrhoea and, in some cases, kidney failure.
 Make sure you keep your pets away from them.
+Check more toxic foods you should avoid.

 Easter basket fillers